 Along with Botfighters, Can You See Me Now? is one of the first location based games.
-Online players compete against members of Blast Theory on the streets.
+Online players compete against performers on the streets.
 Tracked by satellites, Blast Theory's runners appear online next to your player on a map of the city.
 On the streets, handheld computers showing the positions of online players guide the runners in tracking you down.

-With up to 100 people playing online at a time, players can exchange tactics and send messages to Blast Theory.
+With up to 100 people playing online at a time, players exchange tactics and send messages to the runners.
 An audio stream from the runner’s walkie talkies allowed you to eavesdrop on your pursuers: getting lost, cold and out of breath on the streets of the city.

 How to play